-- Elimination or reduction of service offerings that no longer fit into the Company's long-term core business strategy. - Reduction or elimination of services that do not produce adequate revenue or margins to support the level of profitability, return on investment or investments in capital resources.
-This included exiting contracts that did not meet the minimum rate on return requirements and aggressively seeking to improve margins and reduce costs.
+- Elimination of service offerings that no longer fit into the Company's long-term core business strategy. - Reduction or elimination of services that do not produce adequate revenue or margins to support the level of profitability, return on investment or investments in capital resources.
+This included exiting contracts that did not meet the minimum rate on return requirements and aggressively seeking to improve margins and reduce costs. - Analyses of businesses that provide adequate profit contributions but still need margin improvements that include aggressive cost reductions and efficiencies. - Review new business opportunities in similar business lines that can utilize existing human and physical resources.